liborty/sets/README.md

 **Version 0.1.3** - fixed readme typos, improved tests, implemented `SetOps` for `OrderedSet`.

-**Version 0.1.2** - implemented `SetOps` trait for struct `Set`.
-The other three structs will follow in the next versions.
+**Version 0.1.2** - implemented `SetOps` trait for Struct `Set`.
+The other three Structs will follow in the next versions.

-**Version 0.1.1** - competed the associated functions for all initiations and conversions of the four set structs.
+**Version 0.1.1** - competed the associated functions for all initiations and conversions of the four set Structs.

-**Version 0.1.0** - first version, includes creation and conversions of the structs representing the four types of sets.
+**Version 0.1.0** - first version, includes creation and conversions of the Structs representing the four types of sets.